kruize/kruize-demos/README.md

 Want to try out Kruize?
 You've come to the right place!

+### ⚠️ Please note that while the remote monitoring demo is fully functional, the local monitoring use case/feature is currently under active development.
+Stay tuned for updates on the progress of the local monitoring feature.

 ## What is Kruize HPOaaS?

 Machine learning is a process of teaching a system to make accurate predictions based on the data fed.
 Hyperparamter optimization (/ tuning) helps to choose the right set of parameters for a learning algorithm.
 HPO uses different methods like Manual, Random search, Grid search, Bayesian optimization.
 [Kruize HPOaaS](https://github.com/kruize/hpo/blob/master/README.md) currently uses Bayesian optimization because of the multiple advantages that it provides.